 For 35 years from 1946, Eynsham Hall was a District Police Training Academy.
 Thousands of Police Constableecruits passed through Eynsham Hall’s doors and many return to reminisce about their first taste of police life.

-In 1981, the Hall became a dedicated conference and training centre and in 2005, the property was acquired by the Cathedral Group, who put in place a major investment programme for the refurbishment and further development of the Hall and grounds.
+In 1981, the Hall became a dedicated conference and training centre and more recently an hotel and conference centre.
+The current owners have set about a major investment programme for the refurbishment and further development of the Hall and grounds.